rfilmyer/pushbullet-exit/README.md

 * A more versatile options system to better customize notifications
 * Being able to pipe `stdin` to the body of the notification
 * A proper `--help` message
-* A less hacky way to handle API keys
+* A less hacky way to handle account tokens
-###Future API key handling
+###Future Account Token Handling
-The current way to handle API keys (look for a file in the *current* directory) is needlessly hacky.
+The current way to handle account tokens (look for a file in the *current* directory) is needlessly hacky.
-Instead, I'm going to make a new way to find API keys, looking for them in this priority:
+Instead, I'm going to make a new process, looking for tokens in this priority:
 1. A `-k` flag when the script is called, manually specifying the key.
-2. An environment variable, likely called `PUSHBULLET_API_KEY`
+2. An environment variable, likely called `PUSHBULLET_ACCT_TOKEN`
 3. As the first line in `~/.config/pushbullet`.
-This is similar to how [pushbullet-bash](https://github.com/Red5d/pushbullet-bash/blob/master/pushbullet), another pushbullet bash script I found on GitHub, handles API keys.
+This is similar to how [pushbullet-bash](https://github.com/Red5d/pushbullet-bash/blob/master/pushbullet), another pushbullet bash script I found on GitHub, handles tokens.
-4. In a file called `api-key` in the current directory (The current way, which will eventually be deprecated)
+4. In a file called `acct-token` in the current directory (The current way, which will eventually be deprecated)